libp2p/js-libp2p/examples/webrtc-direct/README.md

 ```

 ## 1. Prepare a browser libp2p dialer
-Copy-paste the above address into the field `list` in `public/dialer.js`:
+Confirm that the above address is the same as the field `list` in `public/dialer.js`:
 ```js
     peerDiscovery: {
       [Bootstrap.tag]: {